-This position will serve as the Program Activities Coordinator for Cornell Cooperative Extension Association of Jefferson County and will provide program coordination and support to 4-H Youth Development, Parenting and Agriculture Programs that promote health and wellness initiatives to youth families and communities across Jefferson County.
-These programs currently include: Healthy Families, Military Family Network, 4-H Community Health & Wellness, and Local Foods Programming initiatives.
+This position will serve as the Program Activities Coordinator for Cornell Cooperative Extension Association of Jefferson County and will provide program coordination and support to Nutrition and Parenting Programs that promote health and wellness initiatives to youth, families and communities across Jefferson County.
 This position will organize and coordinate activities and events relating to these identified program areas; coordinate all aspects of enrollment and reporting processes; and provide administrative assistance in the support programming efforts.
-This position will conduct direct programming via social media efforts and will be responsible to assist in writing, design/layout of program flyers, newsletters, etc. This position will serve as an accessible resource to program staff and volunteers as appropriate, will utilize existing program resources and materials in program work, and will assist in delivering and evaluating other educational programs as defined.
+This position will conduct direct programming via social media efforts and will be responsible to assist in writing, marketing, design/layout of program flyers, newsletters, annual reports, etc. This position will serve as an accessible resource to program staff and volunteers as appropriate, will utilize existing program resources and materials in program work, and will assist in delivering and evaluating other educational programs as defined.

 IMPORTANT INFORMATION FOR APPLICANTS:

-All applicants must apply online to be considered for this position by January 19, 2017.
-All applicants must submit a complete application packet, which includes: cover letter, resume and three (3) references.
+All applicants must apply by close of day on February 21, 2018 to be considered for this position.
+All applicants must complete an application packet, which includes: cover letter, resume and three (3) references.

 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

-This position is a part-time position - 50% FTE, 20 hours per week.
-The hourly rate for this position is $15.35/hour.
+This position is a full-time non-exempt position - 100% FTE, 40 hours per week.
+The hourly rate is $15.35.
 This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.